-The company has incurred losses during the current and earlier years.
-It's current liabilities exceeds it's current assets as on 31st March 22.
-The financial statement have been prepared on going concern basis in view of the fact that the Company has obtained a support letter from its holding company indicating that the holding company will take necessary actions to orgnize for any shortfall in liquidity during the period of 12 months from the balance sheet date.
+The company has significant accumulated losses and has incurred losses during the current and earlier years.
+It's current assets exceed it's current liabities as on 31st March,22.
+The financial statements have been prepared on going concern basis in view of the fact that the Company has obtained a support letter from its Holding company indicating that the Holding company will take necessary actions to organize for any shortfall in liquidity during the period of 12 months from the balance sheet date.